t3rmin0x/CTF-Writeups/b01lersCTF_bootcamp/Crypto/Train of Thought/README.md

 > [trainofthought.txt](trainofthought.txt)

 # Solution
-After trying different approaches (failed in all of them and almost gonna giveup `;-;` ), I read the description again and searched for the word **Levenshtein**.
+After trying different approaches (failed in all of them and almost gonna giveup `;-;`), I decided to read the description again and search for the word **Levenshtein**.

 The search result showed - [Levenshtein distance - Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance)

-Then I thought the words also look ~similar~, I mean we can add, remove or replace letters to transform then into one another.
+Then I thought the words look ~similar~, I mean we can add, remove or replace letters to transform them into one another.
-Umm... maybe we can calculate the **Levenshtein Distance** of the consecutive words.
+Umm... maybe we can calculate the **Levenshtein Distance** of the consecutive words (random guess, 1st I tried to calculate 2 words at a time `:p`).

-I searched a little more and got hind that we can map these **Levenshtein Distances** with the letters in english alphabate.
+I searched a little more and got hind that we can map these **Levenshtein Distances** with the letters in english alphabet.
 A simple python script did the job and
 I got the flag. `\(^-^)/`

 ### Script - [leven.py](leven.py)